 I think Segway was a little ahead of their time when they came out with the Segway HT.
 The price was too expensive for the average consumer to warrant buying one and somehow the publicity at the time reduced the coolness factor to a joke.
 I think times have changed and the LOOMO Segway robot is going to have much better success.

 With the explosion of voice-activated controllers launched in 2017, a personal robot is not so far-fetched anymore.
 The $1799 retail price is a little more reasonable at.
 You can get them now at $1399 intro pricing during their crowdfunding campaign and I would imagine if sales go well that they will be priced at under $1500.
-A personal robot to help you with a number of things plus a fun ride to get you around make the new LOOMO a fun new device.
+A personal robot to help you with a number of things plus a fun ride to get you around making the new LOOMO a fun new device.